tanij/dt-exercises/_instructions_mooc/04-ModCon/45-pid-quiz.md

 (x) Star Trek

 [explanation]
 Star Trek is like math.
 The only reason one can't fall in love with it is because it is not understood.
-And the only reason for which is not understood is because it not taught well enough.
-And the only reason for which this question is here, is because Dr. Censi needs to spend more time watching Star Trek.
-Peace, and long life!
+And the only reason for which is not understood is because it not explained well enough.
+And the only reason for which this question is here, is because Andrea Censi needs to spend more time watching Star Trek, and less playing with robots!
+Peace, and long life.
 [explanation]